webqit/quantum-js/README.md

 setInterval(() => count = 10, 1000);
 ```

-Here's how you can try that:
+And you can go ahead to try that:

 1. Add the following script to your page: